 Around the house, we always had a good time; dead-end street, open field in front of the balcony, cats and kittens everywhere, and the comfortable atmosphere were all enjoyable.
 The house cat, Gündüz, is a very pleasant cat and a good photographic model.
 You will meet him in one of Jan’s photographs below.
 The outside cats and their kittens are all taken care of but they don’t enter the house.
 We were bound to see them anywhere, all eight kittens and two mothers, even in the field as Jan captured them under the trees.

 Two markets we always visit, Kuzguncuk and Kadikoy markets are always colorful although there may be fewer vendors in the fall.
 Kuzguncuk is one of the rare districts that has managed to retain its character with older houses, a shopping strip, a few restaurants that remain about the same as before.
-Kadikoy market is a bit larger with more permanent structure and stores.
+Kadikoy market is a bit larger with more permanent structures and stores.

 One day, Jan and I went to Galatasaray to visit the spice shop Nuh’un Ambari (Noah’s Pantry, loosely translated.)
 The area has changed quite a lot, and there was the new Yapı Kredi Bank building with a glass façade that let the passers-by enjoy the interesting architecture and the Akdeniz (Mediterranean) sculpture by Ilhan Kuman.
 It is visible in one of Jan’s photographs.
 When it stood on the street, it looked more impressive because of its scale which lost a little impact high up and behind the glass façade.
 Nevertheless, it was good to see a tasteful architecture example of the new structure, a stark contrast to many new buildings.